enlxmfflsdis34/Huskeyteers-TryOut-RoadRunner/README.md

-# Road Runner Quickstart

-An example FTC project using [Road Runner](https://github.com/acmerobotics/road-runner). **Note:** Road Runner is in alpha and many of its APIs are incubating.
+# Huskeyteers tryout using roadrunner by Christopher & Jenny

+Made with using [Road Runner](https://github.com/acmerobotics/road-runner).
+Added some stuffs due to our robot which has no arms, so has many buttons we can use for other methods.

 ## Installation

+**Note:** Road Runner is in alpha and many of its APIs are incubating.

 For more detailed instructions on getting Road Runner setup in your own project, see the [Road Runner README](https://github.com/acmerobotics/road-runner#core).